orstavik/JoiEvents/book/2_EventToEvent/Pattern1_EventComposition.md

 from the DOM elements the triggering events directly propagates to.

-9. **CapturedTarget**.
+9. **GrabTarget**.
 This pattern illustrate how EventSequences can control the targets in its events, very much replicating the `setPointerCapture()` functionality.
    The example is a `mouse-dragging` event.